Exploring the Role of TA Psychotherapy in Overcoming Loneliness

 A Life Script is an unconscious life plan made in childhood.
 Some people carry a script that says, "I will end up alone."

-Injunctions: These are "Don't" messages we received early on, such as "Don't be close" or "Don't belong." * Self-Fulfilling Prophecy: If your script is "I don't belong," you may unconsciously choose friends who are unavailable or behave in ways that keep people at a distance, confirming your loneliness.
+Self-Fulfilling Prophecy: If your script is "I don't belong," you may unconsciously choose friends who are unavailable or behave in ways that keep people at a distance, confirming your loneliness.

 Redecision: TA helps you realise that a script made by a four-year-old doesn't have to govern a forty-year-old.
 You can "redecide" to be someone who belongs.